AustinHackers/austinhackers.github.io/cve.md

 Vulnerabilities involving AHA! should be reported to [austinhackers@proton.me](mailto:austinhackers@proton.me).

-Vulnerabilities involving other parties should be either presented at a regular AHA! [meeting],
+Vulnerabilities involving other parties should be either presented at a regular AHA! [meeting], the affected vendor, or kept to yourself.

 ## Published CVEs